leanprover/leanprover.github.io/links/index.md

 ## Popular science articles about Lean

+- [New York Time's article](https://www.nytimes.com/2023/07/02/science/ai-mathematics-machine-learning.html) "A.I.
+Is Coming for Mathematics, Too" cites Lean and some of its projects.

 - [Nature's article](https://www.nature.com/articles/d41586-023-00487-2) "How will AI change mathematics?" cites Lean multiple times.

 - [Wired article](https://www.wired.com/story/the-effort-to-build-the-mathematical-library-of-the-future/) about the Lean mathematical library.